Well.ca's Statement on the Prevention

 Training

 Well.ca prioritizes health and safety for our employees and has provided training on our compliance standards and identifying hazards and indicators of unsafe working conditions.
-To date, we have not developed training for employees that specifically addresses the risks of forced labour or child labour in our supply chains.
-Well.ca will engage our senior leadership team including buyers and relevant staff in mandatory training on issues relating to forced labour, child labour, and the business' obligations under the Act.
+During the reporting period, Well.ca advanced the development of targeted training materials addressing the risks of forced labour and child labour in our supply chains and our obligations under the Act.
+These training programs are intended for key teams, including senior leadership, buying, and vendor management, and will be implemented on issues relating to forced labour, child labour, and the business' obligations under the Act.

-Well.ca is committed to introducing training programs during 2025 to our buying teams on our obligations and responsibilities to mitigate modern slavery risk in our businesses and supply chains as well as plans to implement responsible sourcing policies at Well.ca.
+Our buying team understands the importance of keeping forced labour at the forefront of the relationship between Well.ca and our vendors.
+Well.ca expects to roll out formal training programs during the next reporting period to our buying teams on our obligations and responsibilities to mitigate modern slavery risk in our businesses and supply chains as well as plans to implement responsible sourcing policies at Well.ca.

 Remediation Measures